Accidental damage, legal expenses & home emergency cover can be added to enhance your home insurance cover.

 What is home emergency cover?

-If you’re renting, then you don’t necessarily need home emergency cover.
+If you’re renting, then you don’t necessarily need to get home emergency cover.
 If anything goes wrong, it’s the responsibility of your landlord to take care of things.

 What is accidental damage cover?